 Avoiding the vulnerability or mitigating its effects

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:
+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-— Make use of one or more programming guidelines, which (a) prohibit unspecified or undefined behaviours, and (b) can be enforced by static analysis.
-(See JSF AV and MISRA rules in this clause);
+— Make use of one or more programming guidelines, which (a) prohibit unspecified or undefined behaviours, and (b) can be enforced by static analysis; (See JSF AV and MISRA rules in this clause);

-— Keep expressions simple as complicated code is prone to error and difficult to maintain; and
+— Keep expressions simple to reduce potential side effects, support static analysis, improve human comprehension, and reduce errors;

 — Ensure that each expression results in the same value (including side effects), regardless of the order of evaluation or execution of terms of the expression.